mskcc/facetsAPI/doc/facetsdataset.md

   * This function will calculate and write calculated purity data for each sample.
 Purity is defined as the greatest CF value that is not NA or 1.
 If use_base_cf is true, cf will be used rather than cf.em.
 If use_long_id is True, the long_id including the paired normal information will be used when writing IDs.
 * printFacetsSampleById(id)
   * This function will print a specific sample in this facets dataset. id is expected to be a string.
+* writeDatasetSummary()
+  * This function will output a text file containing information tat summarizes a facets dataset.
+This includes metrics like number of best/acceptable fits, number of failed samples that couldn't build, number of cancer types, etc.  The output's name contains the date/time
+* createHistogram(variable, inbins=10)
+  * This function creates a histogram from the requested variable.
+It defaults to 10 automated bins for numerical variables but that can be changed.
+For strings like cancerType or boolean values like WGD it uses however many bins are needed.
+  * Available variables are as follows: purity, clinicalPurity, ploidy, dipLogR, cval, fga, frac_loh, tmb, msi, cancerType, oncoCode, wgd, and review_status.

 #### Examples